SaberSwordBoy/SaberSwordBoy/README.md

 - 👋 Hi, I’m @SaberSwordBoy
-- (You can call me bryce, brice, or cassie :)
+- (You can call me bryce, luna, violet, or cassie :)
-- My pronouns are She/Her or He/Him, i'm not picky!
+- My pronouns are She/They/Fae, I'm not picky!
 - 👀 I’m interested in programming, filmmaking, and creating awesome things!
 - 🖥 I mainly use Python, But I love to experiment!
 - Devices: Parrot OS Laptop | Raspi 4 (2) | Raspi 0 | Windows 10 Laptop | Apple Iphone 12 | Ipad Mini 4